BlakexLim/c0124-code-solutions/typescript-intro/typescript-intro-quiz-notes.md

 - How can you compile TypeScript to JavaScript?
   By utilizing the tsc (TypeScript compiler)
 - What are some benefits of using TypeScript?
-  It provides tools to write easier to read JavaScript as projects scale up, helps you catch bugs and errors quicker due to the way it's structured
+  It provides tools to write easier to read JavaScript as projects scale up and helps you catch bugs and errors quicker due to the way it's structured.

 ## Notes